enricobottazzi/halo2-fibonacci-ex/README.md

 The chip is not strictly necessary, but it is good to create gadgets.
 For more complex circuits you will have multiple chips and use them as lego blocks.
 A Circuit can use different chips.

-# Open Questions about Halo2

-- What are the layouters/regions and why would you use that? and what is the offset here?

-A: A region is like a block that can span on multiple lines and selectors and within this block you are concerned about relative offsets.
-Inside a region you basically need cells to be placed in specific position on relative to the other.
-If you do not care about how two blocks interact with each other, then you should define them in separate regions.
-By setting separate regions, you let the layouter perform some optimization on the layout of your region!

-- Do I need to create a region for every value that I assign into the circuit?
-What does region1 in the example mean?
-It seems there's no custom gates there...
-- What is FloorPlanner?
-- Where am I enforcing the permutation check?
-Is `copy_advice` the way to set copy constraints?
-Or is it `enable_equality`?
-- What is a fiboChip, how do you define it?
-- What should we pass inside instance?
-Why do we pass an empty vector?
-- K is the size of the circuit.
-What does that mean?
-This is performed in the main function.
-- What if I have empty rows?
-Do I need to fill up each row?
-- What is the type of optmization that we are performing in example3?

-A: In the example3 we are fewer advice columns (we move from 3 to 1) and we perform lesser permutation checks
-- Why we change the type to AssignedCell <F,F>?
-Now we no longer access a value from a cell using `0`

 # Solved Questions about Halo2

 Q: Is there a solidity snark verifier for halo2?